ZProLegend007/Termchat/README.md

 Binaries have been released!
 Check the releases tab for the downloads!

+No installation necessary.
+It's completely portable!

 ## Usage

 Run the binaries for your chosen OS!

+On windows you may have to tell smartscreen to 'run anyway' On MacOS you may have to follow some steps to be able to run the app (see Pre-Release instructions) Linux hasn't been tested yet but assumed working!

+**Or**

-Or run the unbuilt chat client directly using python:
+Run the unpackaged chat client directly using python:
 ```bash
 python3 termchat.py
 ```